 Finding the Trailhead

 The trailheads on the Blue Trail can be a little tricky to find.
 To find the trailhead in Monterosso, head towards the beach and walk south.
-The trail starts off of Via Corone.
+The trail starts off Via Corone.

 Ascent from Monterosso